Search Expert Advice for Home Improvement & Repair

 Butt

-The larger, exposed end of a shingle.
+The exposed end of a shingle.
+With wood shingles or shakes, this is the thicker end.

 Deck

-Plywood or oriented strand board (OSB) sheathing used as a base for securing roofing materials.
+Plywood or oriented-strand-board (OSB) sheathing used as a base for securing roofing materials.

-Drip edge
+Drip Edge

-An L-shaped metal strip positioned along a roof’s edges to allow water to run off the roof without running down eaves or siding.
+An L-shaped metal strip positioned along a roof’s edges to allow water to run off the roof without running down the eaves or siding.

 Eaves